columbia/pickleball/README.md

 When you load a model, you will use PickleBall's loader to enforce the generated policy.

 For more details see our paper
 [PickleBall: Secure Deserialization of Pickle-based Machine Learning Models](https://www.arxiv.org/abs/2508.15987), appearing in the proceedings of the 2025 ACM CCS conference.

+## Note to Artifact Evaluators

+This top-level README provides general instructions for how to use PickleBall.
+To specifically reproduce the results of the PickleBall paper, see:

+* `evaluation/README.md`: instructions for reproducing the PickleBall evaluation (Section 6 of paper)
+* `surveys/README.md`: instructions for reproducing the survey of the Hugging Face ecosystem (Section 3.1 and 3.2 of paper)

 ## Overview